dylangageot/pakia/README.md

 The binary currently weighs 2KB, in that regard, one could choose to use an ATtiny45 instead of an ATtiny85, it might be enough even in case of additional features coming in future updates.

+The project uses C++ mainly to benefit from namespaces.

 ## Build and deploy

 > **Warning:** The build system is only available on Linux.

 > **Required:** `avr-gcc` and `avrdude`, respectively 5.4.0 and 6.3-20171130 on my setup.

-The project uses C++ mainly to benefit from namespaces.

 1. Specify the programmer to use with `avrdude` in the Makefile, with the variable `PROGRAMMER`.
 2. Build with `make`.
 3. Deploy with `make flash` while your programmer is wired to the ISP connector on the PCB.

+## Edit the translation map

 The lookup table to convert PS/2 scancode to Amiga ones is hard-coded in `src/translation_map.hh`.
 A tool called `translation-map-generator` can be built from the `tools` directory.